 printed with lots of shiny-gold ink.
 Issued to company president, John G. Shields for a whopping 24,500 shares valued at $1 each.
 A huge sum of money in the 1890s!
 The Sunny Belle operated in Boulder County, Colorado.
 What a nice name for a mining company.
 A seldom seen piece of Colorado history.
 Price - $295

-1890s THE YELLOW BOY GROUP MINING COMPANY - Incorporated (in 1891) Under the Laws of the State of Colorado - Aspen, Colorado
+Early 1900s THE HORTENSE MINING AND MILLING COMPANY - Incorporated Under the Laws of the State of Colorado - Hooper, Colorado

 1900s THE GOLD PICK MINING AND MILLING COMPANY - Incorporated Under the